 Simulate the communications system for an uncoded Eb/N0 ratio of 15 dB.
 The uncoded Eb/N0 is the ratio that would be measured at the input of the channel if there was no coding in the system.

-so that they correspond to the energy ratio at the encoder output.
+values so that they correspond to the energy ratio at the encoder output.
+This ratio is

-If you input K symbols to the encoder and obtain N output
+ratio.
+If you input K symbols to the encoder and obtain

-symbols, then the energy relation is given by the K/N rate.
+N output symbols, then the energy relation is given by the

 Loop until the simulation reaches the target number of errors or the maximum number of transmissions.

-outputs a 3-by-1 vector containing BER measurement updates, the number
+output 3-by-1 vectors containing BER measurement updates, the number

 of errors, and the total number of bit transmissions.
 Display the

 coded BER and the total number of errors corrected by the RS decoder.

 codedBitErrorRate = codedErrorStats(1) totalCorrectedErrors = correctedErrors

 codedBitErrorRate = 0 totalCorrectedErrors = 882